Szilard Engines as Quantum Thermodynamical Systems: Control

-\paragraph*{Control.} After measurement and contingent on the resulting demon-memory macrostate, the particle pushes on the barrier isothermally to move it left or right, thereby extracting work $-\sum_n P_n dE_n$ from the ambient heat bath.
-Figure \ref{fig:Control} shows how the energy, entropy, and work functionally depend on $\delta$ and $\gamma$.
-Again, Ref. \cite{Ashr20b} derives the analytical expressions.
-The thermodynamic costs of the control stage are completely independent of the details of the demon's informational states, while still exhibiting interesting dependence on temperature and $\delta$.
-Figure \ref{fig:Control} plots the thermodynamic cost as a function of $\delta$ and $\lambda_D$, which stands in for the temperature dependence.
-There, we see how the classical result is approached at high temperature.
-This stage reveals more obvious features, too: both the extracted work and the entropic cost monotonically decrease as $\left\vert \delta - 0.5\right\vert$ increases, while the internal energy change depends only on the temperature.
+After measurement and contingent on the appropriate mesostate, the partition moves isothermally to the left (right), thereby extracting $W^{C} = -\sum_n P_n dE_n$ of work from the ambient heat bath.
+In short, the control stage's thermodynamic costs are independent of the details of the demon's informational mesostates, while still exhibiting dependence on temperature and partition parameter $\delta$.
+Figure \ref{fig:Control} reveals several interesting results.
+While both the extracted work and the entropic cost monotonically decrease as $\left\vert \delta - 0.5\right\vert$ increases, the internal energy change depends only on the temperature and not on $\delta$.
+(See App. \ref{Appendix} for the details.)

-\paragraph*{Erasure.} Finally, we come to the last stage of the engine cycle: Erasure.
-This reset to the initial overall system state enforces the engine's operating in a thermodynamic cycle.
-Landauer's original claim was that all thermodynamic cost arose from such erasure and not measurement \cite{Land61a}.

-Figure \ref{fig:Erase} shows how $\Delta U$, $\Delta S$, ad $W$ depend on $\delta$ and $\gamma$, revealing interesting nonmonotonic behavior in the dissipated heat.
-(As with other stages, analytical expressions are available in the sequel Ref. \cite{Ashr20b}.)
-Again, this is explained in terms of the breaking $\delta \to 1 - \delta$ symmetry, which is present only on the line $\gamma = 0.5$.
-This behavior reveals that analyses with this symmetry lack an essential element: A quantum description of the demon.
-Implicitly, this is equivalent to the assumption that the demon's informational states are essentially equivalent and so neglect, for example, experimental uncertainties or structural imperfections.